Our student matinees provide engaging learning experiences for young audiences, support curricular goals, and spark personal connections.

 Student matinees are on weekdays at 10:00 am, unless otherwise arranged.

-Due to COVID-19 and mass gathering restrictions, all student matinees have been suspended until further notice.
-Please check back after March 15, 2021 for our 2021-2022 student matinee dates and age recommendations.
+Due to COVID-19, student matinees have been suspended until further notice.
+Please check back soon for updates for our 2022–2023 season.

 How to book

-Once student matinees are able to resume following COVID social distancing restrictions, our Student Matinee booking form will be available on this page to complete.
-In the interim, please email our Director of Education, Engagement and Inclusion, Lauren Carr, with questions or to request more information.
+Once student matinees are able to resume, our Student Matinee booking form will be available on this page to complete.
+In the interim, please email our email Victoria Aslanides, Director of Education, with questions or to request more information.

-Our Education, Engagement, and Inclusion Department creates customized study and educator guides to accompany our student matinees.
+Our Education Department creates customized study and educator guides to accompany our student matinees.
 Each guide includes show information, synopsis, educational materials that align with Common Core Standards, and integrated classroom activities to unpack the show after the performance.

 Guides are posted on this page as they become available.
 We try to have these posted no later than two weeks prior to your performance date.
 If a guide is not yet posted, please check back or email us with any questions.